 Visitors that prefer quieter, more quaint seaside sceneries, or couples looking to find that honeymoon romance with more privacy and seclusion, don’t worry because St. Lucia has got you covered too.

 Located just south of Castries, on the west coast of this fantastic island, is a beach unlike any of the others.
 Surrounded on three sides by lush, emerald-hued, forest-covered mountains and on the fourth by perfect warm azure ocean, Marigot Bay is a yacht-lover’s dream, and anyone else’s for that matter.
-This beach also sits just a few miles away from St. Lucia’s National Marine Reserve, making it an ideal diving spot.

 A holiday in St. Lucia doesn’t only mean that you’ll be spending your days in lavish surroundings, with an impossible choice of diamond white-sand beaches and spectacular activities, it also means you’ll be in the land of chocolate.